We believe Christ’s love can change the world.

 To partner with a village or church, please go HERE

-This approach offers shelter and family to existing orphans and widows and pregnant mothers.
+The RECEIVE approach offers shelter and family to existing orphans and widows and pregnant mothers.

 Partners can support the Receive branch by “adopting” an orphan or widow with monthly financial assistance, or by providing a one-time donation towards the needs of the facility.